Abimanyuoke/insove-medical-healtcare/README.md

-# 🛠️ TA-Ordering Project Guide
+# 🛠️ Project Guide

-Welcome to the TA-Ordering project!
+Welcome to the project guide!
 This guide will help you to clone the project, run it locally, edit it, and push your changes back to GitHub.

 ---